Tima-a/CppGraphicsEngine/README.md

-# C++ Graphics Engine
+# C++ Graphics Engine: Built From Scratch

-C++ Graphics Engine is a graphics engine written by Teymur Aghayev on C++ for building desktop applications, and games on C++ which is still in progress.<br />
+C++ Graphics Engine is a graphics engine written on C++ fully from scratch for building desktop applications and games on C++ which is still in progress.
-My engine can draw simple shapes like rectangles, triangles, ellipses, vectors.
-Also it can draw 2D Text and import images as sprites.
-It also has basic Physics simulations.<br />
+**Key Features:**

+* **Interface:** Simple, flexible and user-friendly programming interface.
+* **Rendering:** Rendering basic 2D/3D shapes, images, and text.
+* **Media & Input:** Audio configuration, camera control and manual input handling.
+* **Simulation:** Functional physics simulation program.

-I started writing this engine in summer of 2019.<br />
+I started this project in Summer 2019 by the pure excitement and challenge of building my own game development programs fully from scratch.
-You can use C++ Graphics engine just by downloading the project and the in Visual Studio open an existing project and select C++ Graphics Engine folder.<br />

 # Features
 Firstly, user must creates the WINDOW class with user-input x, y, width, and height.<br />
 The user has simulategame() function which is a main loop function where all user code is written.
 In the beggining of main loop user must update the window with the refresh_screen(color, window) function.<br />